ballerkobe808/invest/README - INVESTING.md

 - ROI - Return on Investment - Yearly Net Return over your cash investment
 - ROE - Return on Equity - Yearly Net Return over the equity you have in the property (this will decrease as you pay off the mortgage)
 - Cap Rate -
-- DTI - Debt to Income - Amount of your expenses (or new mortgage payment) over your gross monthly income
+- DTI - Debt to Income - Amount of your expenses you are on the hook for (or new mortgage payment) over your gross monthly income (This has to be under a certain number 28%? in order to qualify for a loan).
+Rental income doesn't count 100%, just be aware of this.